jeaye/blog.jeaye.com/_drafts/2017-01-01-real-artists-ship.md

 Furthermore, it's become an attack against those who do care about software quality.
-In this form, it's not a joke at all, but a claim from a high horse that shipped products are not polished products, or stable products, or secure products.
-A lunch-time conversation between two equal-ranked devs may go like
+In this form, it's not a joke at all, but a claim from a high horse that shipped products are not polished products, or stable products, or secure products, but at least they're shipped.
+A lunch-time conversation between two equal-ranked devs may go like this:
-this:

-Sally: *"Did you get tests written for the new notification system?"*
+Sally: *“Did you get tests written for the new notification system?”*

-Heather: *"No, I needed to get it out the door."*
+Heather: *“No, I needed to get it out the door.”*

-Sally: *"Yeah, that dealine was tight.
-Do you plan on getting the tests written before the next sprint?"*
+Sally: *“Yeah, that dealine was tight.
+Do you plan on getting the tests written before the next sprint?”*

-Heather: *"No, I don't think they're important.
-The code works and it's live."*
+Heather: *“No, I don't think they're important.
+The code works and it's live.”*

-Sally: *"It is important, since it's such a core system; we can verify all parts of it behave as expected, and protect against regressions, with tests."*
+Sally: *“It is important, since it's such a core system; we can verify all parts of it behave as expected, and protect against regressions, with tests.”*

-Heather: *"If we do it your way, Sally, we never ship.
-Real artists ship."*
+Heather: *“If we do it your way, Sally, we never ship.
+Real artists ship.”*

 ### The philosophy
 Like so many other aspects in this world, software practices are treated as black and white.
-You're either apparently a "real artist", who ships, or you're someone who cares about the quality of your product and you never ship.
+You're either apparently a “real artist”, who ships, or you're someone who cares about the quality of your product and you never ship.
 Surely, this is absurd.
+Everything is gray and modern software engineering is neither the Kung Fu nor the Aikido nor the Wrestling; it's the mixed martial arts, pulling the most practical pieces from as many sources as possible.

 #### Testing
 Having software tests means one thing, specifically: you care, or are required